-- WMU student insurance does not include dental coverage.
-A dental discount card is available for purchase on Aetna's web site.
+- Insurance does not include dental coverage.
+A dental discount card is available for purchase on Aetna's website.

-In order to match the WMU basic student insurance policy for waiver purposes, the following requirements would need to be met for private insurance in 2013–14:
+In order to match the WMU student insurance policy for waiver purposes, the following requirements need to be met for private insurance for the 2014-15 academic year:

 - Annual deductible can be no higher than $500

 - Minimum of 80 percent coverage after the deductible is met

 - Must be translated into English

 - Must cover a pre-existing condition, no waiting period is allowed